BeepBox is an online tool for sketching and sharing chiptune melodies.

-You can insert or delete notes by clicking on the gray rows at the top.
+You can add or remove notes by clicking on the gray rows at the top.
 BeepBox automatically plays the notes out loud for you.
 Try it!

 Notes go into patterns, and you can edit one pattern at a time.
 Those numbered boxes at the bottom of the editor are the different patterns you can edit.
 Click the other boxes to move to a different part of the song, or click the arrows on the currently selected box to swap which pattern is played during that part of the song.

 When BeepBox has focus (click in the Flash rectangle above), you can use these keyboard shortcuts:

 Spacebar: Pause or Resume